 As he continues his journey, his iPod runs out of power.
 From atop a destroyed highway overpass he witnesses an attack on a couple by a group of marauding bikers.
 The bikers kill the man, assault the woman and steal all of their books.
 They drive off, leaving Eli shaken but resolute in his determination not to get involved.
 He ponders which direction to go in and then ends up walking into a town.
 He finds the Engineer (Tom Waits

 ) and trades him some KFC wet naps and a Zippo lighter for a recharge on his iPod battery.
 While he waits, he asks if there is a place where he can fill his canteen.
-He crosses the street to the bar across the street.
+He walks out to the bar across the street.

 The bikers who killed the couple arrive at the bar and deliver the books and items they stole from the couple to Carnegie (Gary Oldman